Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 | Prose Body    | 16px | 26px        | 1.625 |
 | Prose Body sm | 14px | 22px        | 1.571 |

-These two only, and in the Prose set only.
-A grid quantised to four pixels cannot express the leading a reading column wants at sixteen pixels: twenty-four is too tight to read comfortably at length, twenty-eight is too airy, and the grid offers no step between them.
-Product Body deliberately keeps the grid value, because a dense interface wants the tighter setting.

-### Space between blocks is not typography

-The space between one block and the next belongs to the stack those blocks sit in, not to the type inside them.
-The same heading wants generous air above it in an article and very little in a dashboard card, so that space is never bundled into a role.

-It is handled by [content flow](/design-system/foundations/flow), described separately.

 ---

 ## Practice